 Lens replacement implants are small “intraocular lenses” (IOLs) implanted inside your eye to restore focus after cataract surgery.

 When the natural lens inside your eye turns cloudy with age, it is called a cataract.
-After your cataract is removed, your ophthalmologist will implant a replacement lens so you don’t have to wear coke bottle glasses.
+After your cataract is removed, your ophthalmologist will implant a replacement lens often called a cataract lens.

 History of the Intraocular Lens (IOL)